cskeeters/qmk_firmware/readme.md

   * matrix - code changes to support the generation of MATRIX_LAYOUT definitions in default-keyboard.h
   * cskeeters - my personal keymap, which depends on matrix
-  * kbd67 - my personal keymap, which depends on matrix and adds some helpers for using rgb

 Active branches will be rebased on qmk/master and force pushed.